virgili0/Virgilio/Topics/frame-the-problem.md

 When we look at the data we should ask ourselves the following questions:

+- What are we supposed to do this with this data?
 - What form do the data take (tables, images, text, audio)?
+- Do we know the data is raw (unclean)?
 - Are the data labelled or not?
-- If not, are they labelable?
+- If not, Is it possible to label them?
-- How much reliable are the labels?
+- How reliable are the labels?
 - Is it possible to put them all together (usually companies keep different data sets in different independent "silos")?
+- How has the data been collected and put together?
+Automatic?
+Manual?
+Combination?
 - Is this sensitive data?
 - If so, can they be anonymised?
+- Can we achieve our goal with this data after cleaning and processing it?
+- Is it reasonable and realistic?
 - **How much** data is there (number of examples, storage weight)?

 If we answer these questions, we should have a clear picture of what data we have available.

 We can now proceed to the definition of the problem.

-### Set objective and scope
+### Set objectives and scope

-Like any other software project, a data science project can not ignore having a clear goal to reach.
+Like any other software project, a data science project need having a clear goal to reach.

 Formulating this objective is crucial for various reasons:
 - the success of the project